David Werdyger: Hazzan and Hasidic singer

 After the war Werdyger married Malka Godinger.
 Several months later they left for Paris, France, where they had a son.
 Four years later, in February 1950, they sailed to New York.

 The couple had three more sons in America including Mordechai Ben David and Mendy Werdyger.

 In New York Werdyger worked as a hazzan in the Warshever Shul, then the Chasam Sofer Shul on the Lower East Side, then New Lots Talmud Torah Shul.
 He also opened a travel agency, Werdyger Travel, in Brooklyn.

 Later, Werdyger moved to the Rabbi Meir Simcha Hakohein Shul in East Flatbush, headed by Chabad, Jacob J. Hecht, who had Werdyger sing cantorial selections on his weekly radio program, Shema Yisrael.
 In 1959 Werdyger made his first record, Tefillah L'David.
 In 1960 he recorded another album, Mizmor LeDavid.

-After that Werdyger started his own recording label, Aderet Records, to record Hasidic niggunim (melodies).
+Werdyger later started his own recording label, Aderet Records, to record Hasidic niggunim (melodies).
 He released Songs of the Gerer Chassidim Loi Sevoishi in 1962.
 His next album was A Melitzer Oneg Shabbos.
 His third album, A Gerer Melava Malka, featured a solo by his young son, Mordechai.
 Subsequently, Werdyger recorded the niggunim of the Skulener Rebbe, Rabbi Eliezer Zusia Portugal, on Skulaner Chassidic Nigunim Vol. 1 and Skulaner Nigunim 2, and of the Bobover Rebbe, Rabbi Shlomo Halberstam, on Bobover Niggunim.

 Werdyger made concert appearances in the United States, Canada, and England, in which he sang both cantorial and Hasidic melodies.
 He produced an album for the Boyaner Hasidim on which he and his son Mordechai sang together, accompanied by the Boyaner's men's choir.

 Werdyger sang on two Shabbos with the Werdygers collections produced by his son, Chaim.
 In 1997, he contributed cantorial renditions for the PBS documentary A Life Apart: Hasidism in America.